Carbon stocks and flows

 Member Alan Lauder was a successful rural producer with thirty years’ experience of property management in Queensland’s south-western pastoral zone.
 He built extensive networks in the scientific community to gain a ‘big picture’ understanding of how landscapes function and how different regimes for managing livestock affect landscapes.
 This understanding extends to greenhouse outcomes and water catchment outcomes.

 In 1997, he was funded to conduct a $272,000 Drought Regional Initiative project on his property.
 The project perfected a method of building the health and resilience of grazing landscapes.
 While a wool grower, he produced the world’s first guaranteed prickle-free jumper, supplying David Jones and Country Road.
 While still on the property, the Queensland Government used him as one of ten case studies in their publication, Graziers’ Experiences in Managing Mulga Country.
 He spoke at the 1999 International Rangeland Congress and was invited to speak at the Grootfontein Research Institute in South Africa.
 He is lead author of the peer-reviewed paper “Offsetting methane emissions – An alternative to emission equivalence metrics”.
-Alan was nominated for the McKell National Landcare Award and was a Deakin Lecture series presenter in Melbourne in 2010.
+Alan was nominated for the McKell National Landcare Award and was a presenter at the Deakin Lecture series in Melbourne in 2010.
 In 2015 he was invited to speak to ranchers on the five main Hawaiian islands.